How to build a brand that stands out?

 Martin Sully

-If you were a child growing up in the nineties in the UK, you no doubt would've heard of two characters called Zig and zag.
+If you were a child growing up in the nineties in the UK, you no doubt would've heard of two characters called Zig and Zag.

 And I'm not gonna change that opinion.
 I think cookie-cutter businesses that are copying one another don't have the same leverage they could.
 They're just doing the same old thing.